Outdoor living room ideas – 15 ways to create the most stylish and serene space to unwind

 However, for most other outdoor living looks, natural is a fail-safe choice; stone paving or timber decking (hardwood is more durable), being favorites.
 'Both gravel and cobble-stone are very adaptable natural choices and they sit well with a number of different garden ideas,' says Susan Spath.
 'I like to use gravel and cobble-stone to bring in character.
 When you mix them together with 24in x 24in pavers (whatever stone it might be) and grass, it adds a different perspective and creates conversation.'

 If your yard is overlooked by neighbors, adding a ‘roof’ will bring privacy as you won’t be looked down upon by those above.
 This will enhance the feeling that your outside space is a room to be enjoyed just as much as you would indoors.
+Arranged underneath a pergola covered in flowering climbers, a sofa set is an idyllic place to spend lazy afternoons surrounded by nature, or it could be positioned on a patio and used for entertaining guests on a summer evening.

-9. Keep things private
+9. Keep things as private possible

 You want your outdoor living space to feel as private as your indoor living room, but that isn’t always easy, especially if you live in city and your yard is overlooked.